Aref-Akminasi/aws-developer-associate/xray.md

 - **Annotations:** Key/Value pairs used to index traces and use with searching and filtering
 - **Metadata:** Key/Value paris, not indexed, not used for searching and filtering

+## X-Ray - Required segment fields

+- Following are the required segment fields in a segment document:
+  - Name
+  - Id
+  - Trace_id
+  - Start_time
+  - End_time
+  - In_progress
+- Note: there are also optional segment fields in a segment document

 ## X-Ray Security

 - IAM for authorization